-The Research Grants Committee, through the Office of the Vice President for Research, accepts proposals for Research grants each year for full-time tenured, tenured track, and clinical UA faculty.
-Applicants may request funding up to $6,000.
-The deadline for submissions is January 31 of each year.
-Awards are announced in early April each year.
+The Research Grants Committee, through the Office of the Vice President for Research and Economic Development(OVPRED), accepts proposals for RGC research grants each year from full-time tenured, tenured track, clinical and, clinical track UA faculty.
+Starting in January 2015, the deadline for submissions will be 4:30 p.m.
+January 15 each year.

 RGC Application, Award and Final Report Procedures

-Details of the procedures, priorities and restrictions used by the Research Grants Committee in awarding research funds are detailed in the Research Manual/Application Instructions.
+Details of the procedures, priorities and restrictions used by the Research Grants Committee in awarding research funds are detailed in the RGC Instructional Manual.
 Upon receipt of an award, the successful applicant must sign and return the RGC Award Recipient Conditions to the Office for Sponsored Programs.

 - 2014 RGC Award Recipient Conditions